Love’s Labour’s Lost

 Assistant Director

 Bella graduated from Durham University with a degree in English Literature.
 Bella has a background in directing, intimacy coordination/ direction and acting.
 She was the Co-President of Fourth Wall Theatre Company, with which she directed Fiji, which went on to win the Palatinate Award 2023 (best Durham University show of the year; over 100+ plays and musicals).
 Other notable experiences include her playing Shay (lead female) in the sell-out, critically acclaimed play May Contain Traces of Nuts at the Edinburgh Fringe Festival.
 The show was named Best Ensemble Performance (Theatre Weekly) and received multiple five-star reviews.
 Bella’s passion for intersectional feminism has been, and continues to be, a driving force in her creative work.
+This is Bella’s second summer with Shakespeare in the Squares.

 Jane Frisby